theolivenbaum/resin/README.md

 The expression is serialized and executed (reduced) on a remote server, producing a set of IDs of documents that came from as many clusters as there are (distinct) additative terms in the query.

-That set is sorted by score and a window defined by skip and take parameters are returned to the orchestrating server, who materializes the list of document IDs, i.e. reads and returns to the client a windows of those documents, formatted according to the HTTP client's "Accept" header.
+That set is sorted by score and a window defined by skip and take parameters is returned to the orchestrating server, who materializes the list of document IDs, i.e. reads and returns to the client a document stream formatted according to the HTTP client's "Accept" header.

 ## Document model (not production-ready)